Courses Needed to Be a Registered Nurse

 Nursing Management Course

 Registered nurses must often direct and supervise other medical staff.
-This course helps students develop leadership and interpersonal skills while learning to delegate responsibility, balance workload and resolve conflicts.
+A nursing management course helps students develop leadership and interpersonal skills while learning to delegate responsibility, balance workload and resolve conflicts.
 The class also explains the organizational structure of hospitals and other healthcare facilities, addressing issues that can affect an organization, such as budgeting and staff changes.